by Andrea M. Darcy

 Be wary of turning to others and asking them what boundaries you should have.There is a good chance many of your relationships are codependent, which means your friends, family members, and/or partner are invested in you taking care of their happiness.
 They might not be able to be truthful with you, no matter how well-intentioned they are.

-Instead, try someone who can help you without personal investment, such as a coach or talk therapist.
+Instead, try someone who can help you without personal investment, such as a talk therapist / counselling psychologist.
 Both of whom will be trained at helping you identify your values and perspective.
 Cognitive behavioural therapy, for example, helps you look at what thoughts you have about yourself, others, and the world are actually true.
 It helps you have more practical, balanced thinking, so you can make better choices for yourself.

 Have a tip about setting great personal boundaries you’d like to share?
 Do so below.
 We love hearing from you.

-Andrea Blundell is the lead writer of this site.
-An ex screenwriter turned mental health writer, she attributes setting boundaries as one of the most powerful things she’s learned.
-Find her on Linkedin and Twitter.
+Andrea M. Darcy is a mental health and wellbeing expert and personal development teacher with training in person-centred counselling and coaching, as well as a popular psychology writer.
+She attributes setting boundaries as one of the most powerful things she’s learned.
+Find her on Linkedin and Instagram @am darcy.